BiodiversiteQuebec/tableaulpi/README.md

 ### Structure & styling

-_quick overview + link to golem stuff_
+This dashboard was built using the [golem](https://thinkr-open.github.io/golem/) framework (more information on this [here](https://engineering-shiny.org/golem.html)).

-Styling is done commonly to all dashboards in the RBDQ project _[ link to the styling code ]_.
+Styling is done commonly to all dashboards in the RBDQ project via [ :star: :star: :star: `mapselector` :star: :star: :star: ](https://github.com/ReseauBiodiversiteQuebec/mapselector).

 ### Reactivity